 The people recognize the special relationship Moses has with God.
 They honor their meeting together and they worship the Lord when His glory cloud descends to talk with Moses.

-There is only one besides Moses who has moved past the fear of the Lord, the beginning of understanding of who God is, into relationship with God, into intimacy, into being in His presence and getting to know Him and knowing you are loved by Him.
+There is only one besides Moses who has moved past the fear of the Lord, the beginning of the understanding of who God is, into a relationship with God, into intimacy, into being in the presence and getting to know Him and knowing you are loved by Him.

 Joshua has gotten to go with Moses to the Tent of Meeting.
 When Moses leaves, Joshua hangs around.
 He has come to know the sweet fellowship with the Lord.